edx/insights/docs/source/index.rst

 core.decorators
 ======================

-core.decorators is the bulk of the public interface of djanalytics.
+core.decorators is the bulk of the public interface of edinsights.

 .. automodule:: core.decorators
    :members: